This post may contain affiliate links. Please read our privacy policy.

 Tweet This

-Strawberry Jam without Pectin
+Strawberry Jam Without Pectin

 Strawberries are naturally high in pectin, so you don’t need to add packaged pectin (which I am allergic to).
 Pectin is a natural thickener found in many fruits and vegetables.
 Some fruits are higher in pectin than others and don’t need additional pectin added.
-The jam will be a bit looser than jams made with pectin, but the jam will thicken upon cooling, and thicken further in the fridge.
+The jam will be a bit looser than jams made with pectin, but the jam will thicken upon cooling and thicken further in the fridge.

 How to Make Homemade Strawberry Jam

-Seal the jars and refrigerate.
+4. Store and enjoy: Seal the jars and refrigerate.

-Other Dips and Spreads Recipes:
+More Fruit Dips and Spreads

-Pin This
+Pin It

 Strawberry Jam